The Ship Who Sang: The Brain & Brawn Ship series

 These six novels were also issued in omnibus editions of two each.

 Awards

 The fourth and longest story, "Dramatic Mission" (originally published in Analog, June 1969), was one of five nominees for both the annual Hugo Award and the annual Nebula Award in the Best Novella category.
-The Hugos are voted by paying participants in the World Science Fiction Convention and the Nebulas by members of the Science Fiction Writers of America.
+The Hugos are voted by paying participants in the World Science Fiction Convention and the Nebulas by members of the Science Fiction and Fantasy Writers Association.
 Both awards define the novella by word count 17,500 to 40,000.

 The American Library Association in 1999 cited The Ship Who Sang and the two early Pern trilogies (Dragonriders and Harper Hall), when McCaffrey received the annual Margaret A. Edwards Award for her "lifetime contribution in writing for teens".